Innamoramento: Lyrics and music

 All lyrics were written by Farmer, who also composed the music for five songs.
 They contain many references to literary writers and painters.
 The album deals with Farmer's anxieties, such as pain, unhappy love, sexuality and the passage of the time.
 But as the title suggests, love is the central theme of the album.

 The album is slower in comparison to Farmer's previous studio album, the rock-inspired Anamorphosée (1995).
 The sound is more electronic and intimate.

 Critical reception

-The album received mostly positive reviews from media.
-DH Magazine stated that this album doesn't contain "any surprise, but is "tidy, less sophisticated than Anamorphosée, and ultimately captivating. (...)
-It is more spiritual".
-L'Humanité stated in their review "Her songs resemble the prayers of a monk, whose writing has always been seen as a therapy".

-However, certain reviews were less positive.
-For example, one magazine declared that "the musical climates remain the same, with arrangements with big spectacle and an evident dance efficiency", but with "too many strings, (...) too many background vocals, no place to breathe".
-Another magazine said that, in spite of the sophistication of the lyrics which is equal to the lace of the arrangements of melodies, songs are however rather insignificant.
-The album is considered "identical" to the previous ones by another press article.
-It was finally trashed as a "Destroy" by Claude Rajotte of Canada's Musique Plus defunct show Le cimetière des CD, the same critic who had praised Farmer's previous effort, Anamorphosée.

 In 2000, Innamoramento won a NRJ Music Awards in the category 'Francophone album of the year'.

 Commercial performance

 In France, the album was released at a time when Francis Cabrel also made his comeback with his album Hors Saison, which topped the French Albums Chart.
 As a result, Innamoramento failed to reach #1 on the chart, but went straight in at #2 on 10 April 1999, remaining there for two weeks.
 Despite not hitting the top spot, the album remained in the chart for 94 weeks, including 18 weeks in the top ten and became one of Farmer's highest selling albums.
 It re-entered the chart during Farmer's Mylenium Tour and also when Universal organised further promotion of the album.
 Certified Diamond disc by the SNEP, Innamoramento ranked #4, #43 and #92 on 1999, 2000 and 2001 End of Year Charts respectively.

 In Belgium (Wallonia), after entering at #5 on 17 April 1999, the album climbed to #2 during the following week and stayed there for five consecutive weeks.
 As in France, Francis Cabrel's album prevented Innamoramento from reaching the top of the chart.
 The album remained for 27 weeks in the top ten and 66 weeks in the Top 50.
 It featured at #5 and #58 on the 1999 and 2000 End of Year Charts.

 Innamoramento also appeared for two weeks on the Belgium (Flanders) Albums Chart, on which it peaked at # 40.